fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.StreamAnalytics/v1.0.12/New-AzureRmStreamAnalyticsTransformation.md

 ```

 ### -File
-Specifies the path to a JSON file that contains the JSON representation of the azure_2 Stream Analytics transformation to create.
+Specifies the path to a JSON file that contains the JSON representation of the Azure Stream Analytics transformation to create.

 ```yaml
 Type: String